 Auditing our mica supply chain

-We have implemented a series of oversight mechanisms through a system that monitors and audits compliance with our social and environmental standards.
-In addition to visits by Merck employees, regular inspections are conducted by third parties, who conduct comprehensive announced audits as well as frequent, unannounced check visits.
+We have implemented a series of oversight mechanisms using a system that monitors and audits conformity with our social and environmental standards.
+In addition to visits by Merck employees, regular inspections are conducted by third parties, who conduct comprehensive announced audits as well as frequent, unannounced verification visits.

-Environmental Resources Management (ERM), a leading global provider of environmental, health, safety, risk, social consulting services, conducts external audits of mines and processing plants, investigating working conditions as well as environmental, health and safety issues.
+Environmental Resources Management (ERM), a leading global provider of environmental, health, safety, risk, and social consulting services, conducts external audits of mines and processing plants, investigating working conditions as well as environmental, health and safety issues.
 The audit reports document any identified shortcomings in this respect and propose corrective actions.
-Our employees in Kolkata (India) and Darmstadt (Germany) then follow up to work on resolving any identified issues.
+Our employees in Kolkata (India) and Darmstadt (Germany) take action to address any identified issues.
+If the corrective measures are not respected, we may suspend or even terminate our business relationship.

-Since 2013, the IGEP Foundation, a local non-government organization, has been arranging regular unannounced inspections to check labor standards along the supply chain.
-During these visits, IGEP monitors occupational safety as well as compliance on child labor.
-In 2020, the inspections focused on the availability of first aid kits with sufficient medicine, medical health check-ups for workers and health and safety training.
-Due to an improved escalation process, our suppliers have successfully improved the working conditions on the sites.
+Since 2013, IGEP Consult, an Indian non-governmental organization, has conducted regular unannounced inspections to review labor standards throughout our supply chain.
+During these visits, IGEP officials monitor occupational safety as well as compliance with laws preventing child labor.
+In 2021, its inspections focused on medical check-ups for workers as well as the implementation of health and risk assessment concepts and safety training.
+In addition, IGEP has revised and improved the escalation process: Biweekly review meetings are now held with Merck representatives to assess suppliers.
+These meetings help identify any required actions, which our sourcing teams then discuss and implement with our suppliers.
+Our suppliers have successfully improved the working conditions on the sites.

-We use a tracking system to help ensure that the mica we purchase is derived from sources qualified by our company, and to monitor their productivity.
-Based on written records of the daily extraction quantities, we review the volumes of mica reported and supplied to the processing companies.
+We use a tracking system to help ensure that the mica we purchase is derived from sources qualified by our company and to monitor their productivity.
+Based on written records of the daily extraction quantities, we review the volumes of mica reported and supplied to the processing facilities.

 Community outreach in the mica supply chain